What Could Go Wrong When Buying a House?

 What about the structure of the property?

 The problem we have is that sometimes we can’t see the damage that may have been caused to the foundation or structure of the property.
-We would hope things like this would be presented before exchanging contracts.
-However, if you find yourself noticing cracks in the wall structure.
-Or problems with the levels of your home then seek some advice from a professional.
+We hope things like this will be presented before exchanging contracts.
+However, if you find yourself noticing cracks in the wall structure or problems with the levels of your home then seek some advice from a professional.
 You may be recommended to have foundation repair house specialists come in and make necessary repairs.

 Are there any problems with dampness or mold?